pwhipp/pro_angularjs/README.md

 I've chosen make the order serializer work much the same way.
 This makes the order items invisible outside of the order.

+## 8.16 Nested views
+Using views to organize the dom seems to go (against Angular a bit)[http://jan.varwig.org/archive/how-to-do-nested-views-in-angularjs-hint-dont] and I can't help feeling that this should either use the (Angular UI)[https://github.com/angular-ui/ui-router] stuff or custom directives but I've decided to go with the book for the time being.

+Using the $index in the ng-repeat feels like magic.
+Horrid.

+In any event I'm not sure what the issue is here because we're using admin.html so they aren't nested anyway!

+## 8.18 I don't think I need the WithCredentials option
+As I've set Django up using token authentication, this is probably a waste.